-One of the recent trends in Masonry involves a Northern Germany paint technique called the German Smear.
-German smear homes are a sight to behold, and people know that it can be a DIY project.
-That’s why a lot of them have done it to their house all by themselves.
+One of the recent trends in masonry involves a technique that originates from Northern Germany called the German Smear.
+German smear homes are a sight to behold with their combination of timeless sophistication and rugged charm.

-If you look into some of our German Smear DIY instructions, you’ll figure that it is very doable.
-Combine a premixed mortar with water to create a soft mortar that you then spread over the brick.
+If you look into some of our German Smear DIY instructions, you’ll see that it’s not overly complicated.
+Mix water and a premade mortar mix to create a soft mortar that you then spread over the brick.

-While many homeowners have found success with this, some are stunned to see failure in their bricks.
+While many homeowners have found success with the DIY route, some are stunned to see their project fall short of expectations.
 What are these errors?
-What could be the reasons behind all of them?
+And what can you do to prevent or fix them?

-Many homeowners find that their German Smear brick set has turned yellow.
-It mostly happens 24 hours after they did the project.
+Some homeowners find that their German Smear mortar has turned an ugly color of yellow.
+It mostly happens within a day or two after the project.

 1. Lack of cleaning before smearing

-If you haven’t read any German Smear hacks or advice, you’re likely to miss out on a general rule of thumb.
-Before you smear the mortar wash into the brick surface, make sure the bricks are clean.
+Before you smear the mortar wash onto the brick surface, it’s really important to make sure the bricks are clean.

 2. Nicotine Bleeding